ember-learn/ember-blog/source/2019-08-15-octane-release-plan.md

 The Ember community is wrapping up the [Octane](https://emberjs.com/editions/) edition, and we expect to get it over the finish line over the next three releases!

-- The latest release of Ember is 3.12, which is a an LTS (long term support) candidate.
-As an LTS, it does not have any significant new features, but it does have many of Octane's features!
-Check out the [release blog posts](https://blog.emberjs.com) to learn about them.
+- The next release of Ember is 3.12, which is a an LTS (long term support) candidate.
+Check out the [release blog posts](https://blog.emberjs.com) to learn which of Octane's features are already available in stable releases.
-- Ember 3.13 will be feature-complete for Octane, and apps using stable Ember can opt in to Octane.
+- Ember 3.13 will be feature-complete for Octane, and apps using stable Ember can opt in.
 At this point, we're still wrapping up polish, especially in the codemods, inspector and guides.
-- In Ember 3.14, Octane mode will be the primary, recommended way to use Ember.
-Ember 3.14 will default new apps to Octane mode, and it will be the recommended mode.
-The guides and tutorials will document Octane mode and Octane idioms, and codemods to help users migrate to Octane idioms will be available.
+- In Ember 3.14, Octane will be the primary, recommended way to use Ember.
+In Ember 3.14, new apps will have Octane's optional features enabled by default.
+The guides and tutorials will show Octane examples, and codemods will be available to help users migrate to Octane idioms.

 **Octane features are opt-in**, and this will continue to be true for the rest of the 3.x series.
-As semver would suggest, all releases until 4.0 are backwards-compatible with 3.x.
+As [SemVer](https://semver.org/) would suggest, all releases until 4.0 are backwards-compatible with 3.x.

 If there are any major changes to these plans, we will update this post.